 The coalition is jointly chaired by Susan Grant from the Consumer Federation of America; Jason Hollander, representing Diebold Nixdorf, and Bruce Renard from the National ATM Council.

-Among the new coalition’s top priorities is supporting passage of the Payment Choice Act of 2019 (HR-2650).
+Among the new coalition’s top priorities is supporting passage of the A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+Choice Act of 2019 (HR-2650).
 The bill, introduced by Rep. Donald M. Payne Jr. (D-NJ), now has 47 bipartisan co-sponsors.
-If enacted, the law would prohibit cashless retail establishments and maintain US currency as a viable means of payment for the vast majority of consumer purchases in the US.
+If enacted, the law would prohibit cashless retail establishments and maintain US The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. as a viable means of payment for the vast majority of consumer purchases in the US.

 H.R.
 2650 closely follows popular measures recently adopted at local and state levels, which largely ban cashless policies at brick-and-mortar retail establishments, while not disrupting traditional non-cash payment methods using the internet, phone and mail.
 Additionally, the bill provides penalties for violations ranging from $2,500 for a first offense to $5,000 for subsequent violations.